FlowFuse/flowfuse/docs/install/kubernetes/README.md

  By default the Helm chart assumes that the Kubernetes cluster has at least 2 nodes:

- - One used to run the FlowForge management infrastructure
+ - One used to run the FlowFuse management infrastructure
  - One or more used to run the Node-RED Project instances

-You can run a small scale Proof-of-Concept on a single node cluster, details of how to do this can be found in the [Configure FlowForge](#configure-flowforge) section below.
+You can run a small scale Proof-of-Concept on a single node cluster, details of how to do this can be found in the [Configure FlowFuse](#configure-flowforge) section below.

 ### PostgreSQL Database